orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Instead of having the entire 3d structure in memory different nodes of "in between with distance x", allow overlapping

-#### open questions
-Reconceptualize a problem as movement in some structure.
-A toy example would be finding a path from A->B by hand, and having a tool which automatically explores in a particular way (tactic).

 ---